Woolly rhinoceros: Evolution

 The woolly rhinoceros was the most recent species of the genus Coelodonta.
 The closest living relative of Coelodonta is the Sumatran rhinoceros, and the genus is also closely related to the extinct genus Stephanorhinus.
 A cladogram showing the relationships of C. antiquitatis to other Late Pleistocene-recent rhinoceros species based on genomic data is given below.

 Relationships of the woolly rhinoceros based on morphology, excluding African rhinoceros species:The ancestors of Coelodonta are suggested to have diverged from those of the Sumatran rhinoceros around 9.4 million years ago, with Coelodonta diverging from Stephanorhinus around 5.5 million years ago.
 The oldest known species of Coelodonta, Coelodonta thibetana is known from the Pliocene of Tibet dating to approximately 3.7 million years ago, with the genus being present in Siberia, Mongolia, and China during the Early Pleistocene.
 The woolly rhinoceros first appeared during the early Middle Pleistocene in China, and the oldest remains of the species in Europe, which represents the only species of Coelodonta to have been present in the region, date to approximately 450,000 years ago.
 The woolly rhinoceros is divided into two chrono-subspecies, with C. a. praecursor from the middle Pleistocene and C. a. antiquitatis from the late Pleistocene.
 Mitochondrial genomes suggest that the last mitochondrial ancestor of Late Pleistocene woolly rhinoceroses lived around 570,000 years ago.
+There appears to have been some interbreeding between Merck's rhinoceros (Stephanorhinus kirchbergensis) and the woolly rhinoceros in Eastern Eurasia during the Late Pleistocene.

 Description

 Size and general morphology

-An adult woolly rhinoceros typically measured 3.2 to 3.6 m from head to tail, stood 1.45–1.6 m tall at the shoulder, and weighed up to 1.5–2 MT (with some sources placing the body mass of the species as high as 2.4-2.9 metric ton) making it comparable in size to the largest living rhinoceros species, the white rhinoceros (Ceratotherium simum).
+An adult woolly rhinoceros typically measured 3.2–3.6 m from head to tail, stood 1.45–1.6 m tall at the shoulder, and weighed up to 1.5–2 MT (with some sources estimate the species' maximum shoulder height at 1.88–1.9 m and its weight at 2.4-2.9 metric ton) making it comparable in size to the largest living rhinoceros species, the white rhinoceros (Ceratotherium simum).
 Compared to other rhinoceroses, the woolly rhinoceros had a longer head and body, and shorter legs.

-Like the living white rhinoceros, the shoulder was at least sometimes raised with a substantial hump, which may have developed to support the weight of the animals large head and horns.
+Like the living white rhinoceros, the shoulder was at least sometimes raised with a substantial hump, which may have developed to support the weight of the animal’s large head and horns.
 Unlike the hump of the white rhinoceros, the hump of the woolly rhinoceros contained substantial fat reserves (probably predominantly white fat), the most substantial on the entire body.
 The hump likely served for thermoregulation (reducing the surface-area-to-volume ratio to make keeping the body warm more efficient) and/or as a storage for energy gained during warmer months to use during cold months.
-Aside from depictions in cave paintings, a hump is only definitively known from a single mummified subadult specimen (around 4-4.5 years old), and it is possible that the hump was a juvenile only feature or that the size/presence of the hump varied seasonally.
+Aside from depictions in cave paintings, a hump is only definitively known from a single mummified subadult specimen (around 4–4.5 years old), and it is possible that the hump was a juvenile only feature or that the size/presence of the hump varied seasonally.